redpwn/rctf/CONTRIBUTING.md

 ## Commits

-Finally, you can commit with `git commit`.
+Finally when it's all done, you can commit with `git commit`.
 Note that we have [commitizen](https://github.com/commitizen/cz-cli) setup so just fill in the prompts!

 For the commitizen scope prompt, you should use `client/server/[empty]`.

 > What is the scope of this change (e.g. component or file name)

+You should also make sure that the commit message is entirely lowercase.

 ## Branches